LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 }
 ```

-Since we've declared that `Cat` implements `Feedable`, we have to provide an implementation for the `eat` method, with signature as specified in the interface definition.
+Since we've declared that `Cat` implements `Feedable`, we have to provide an implementation for the `eat` method, with the signature as specified in the interface definition.
 Note that we use `@Override`, just as we do when overriding an inherited method in a subclass.
-Like that situation, using `@Override` when implementing methods defined in an interface will enable compiler checking that your method does indeed match that of the interface.
+Like that situation, using `@Override` when implementing methods defined in an interface will enable the compiler to check that your method signature does indeed match that of the interface.

 <aside class="aside-note" markdown="1">
-You may extend a class and implement an interface at the same time:
+You may both extend a class and implement an interface at the same time:
 ```java
 public class MyClass extends MySubclass implements MyInterface {